 You’re ready to lead your first yoga retreat.
 You’ve chosen a gorgeous location, you’re confident of your teaching experience, and students are signing up in droves.
-Here’s 3 yoga retreat and food tips to help you prepare for your next event.
+Here are 3 yoga retreat and food tips to help you prepare for your next event.

 There are two more factors whose importance cannot be overstressed: planning your students’ time, and feeding them.
 If these sound obvious, don’t be fooled.
 Experienced retreat leaders say these are the considerations, outside of location, that are crucial in pulling off a successful and popular event.